-There have been no material changes to our contractual obligations from those described in our Annual Report on Form 10-K for the year ended December 31, 2020.
+There have been no material changes to our contractual obligations from those described in our 2020 10-K.

 Off-Balance Sheet Arrangements

 We do not have any off-balance sheet arrangements that have, or are reasonably likely to have, a current or future material effect on our financial condition, results of operations, liquidity or cash flows.